streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

   - It is expected that someone trying this can search for a solution to a typical problems on encountering an error message
 - familiarity with StreetComplete as a user - it is really recommended to be familiar with how StreetComplete works.
 Making hundreds of edits is not mandatory.
 But passing familiarity with how surveying with StreetComplete works is needed.
 - time - Android Studio setup is sadly complicated
-  - Multiple hours are typical, though most spend on waiting for various downloads
+  - Multiple hours are typical, though mostly spent on waiting for various downloads
   - setting up Android Studio will likely be more complex than writing the code
 - basic ability to use git (but as mentioned, anything GitHub specific will be explained)
 - GitHub account
-- around 15GB of a free space
+- around 15GB of free space
   - the initial setup will download half of the Internet while getting emulators and dependencies.
 This is typical.

 # Dependencies - initial setup